-Getting started on the low FODMAP diet can be a daunting experience.
-It is important that before you start you see a doctor and a low FODMAP trained dietitian.
-Your doctor needs to rule out that your IBS symptoms are not being caused by other serious medical conditions like coeliac (celiac) disease, inflammatory bowel disease, Crohn’s disease, cancer or other medical conditions (BPACnz, 2014; Monash University App, 2014).
+Before you dive head first into the low FODMAP diet, it is important that you stop and go and see your doctor and if possible a low FODMAP trained dietitian.
+The low FODMAP diet is a medical nutritional therapy commonly used to help people with IBS control their symptoms.
+It's restrictive and can be socially awkward so the diet isn't the best option for everyone.
+Also your doctor needs to rule out that your troubling GI symptoms are not being caused by other serious medical conditions like coeliac (celiac) disease, inflammatory bowel disease, Crohn’s disease, cancer or other medical conditions (1 2).
 Once you are on the low FODMAP diet, testing for some of these medical conditions can become more challenging.

-It is important that you have the guidance of a registered dietitian who has specialised knowledge in the low FODMAP diet.
-They will help you navigate the complexity of the diet and make sure that, even on this restrictive diet, you are getting the nutritional requirements that your body needs (Monash University App, 2014; Stanford Hospital, 2014).
-They will also help you re-challenge and reintroduce high FODMAP food later on in the diet.
+If possible, a registered dietitian with specialised knowledge of the low FODMAP diet can you help navigate the complexity of the diet while making sure you are get the nutritional requirements that your body needs (2c).
+Your dietitian will also help you troubleshoot if your symptoms aren't settling, before walking you through re-challenging and reintroducing high FODMAP food back into your diet.

 What is the Elimination Phase?

-Your dietitan will normally provide you with a list of high and low FODMAP foods.
-Another great way to ensure you are not consuming any high FODMAP foods is to purchase the Monash University Low FODMAP smartphone application.
-The application contains the latest low FODMAP research, clearly indicates high and low FODMAP foods through a traffic light system, and gives safe serving sizes for each food (Monash University App, 2014).
-Their system works by rating foods as green (low FODMAP dose), orange (moderate FODMAP dose), and red (high FODMAP dose) (Muir, 2015).
-Monash University also produces a printed guide, The Monash University Low FODMAP Diet booklet, which is updated yearly.
+The Monash app clearly indicates high and low FODMAP foods through a traffic light system, and gives safe serving sizes for each food (2).
+Their system works by rating foods as green (low FODMAP dose), orange (moderate FODMAP dose), and red (high FODMAP dose) (5).
+Monash University also produces a printed guide, The Monash University Low FODMAP Diet booklet.

-When undertaking the elimination phase, Monash University researchers recommend that you “avoid the red foods, limit the orange foods, and eat mainly the green rated foods” (Muir, 2015).
-When consuming the green rated foods it is important that you stick to the serving sizes suggested, otherwise you may consume higher levels of FODMAPs (Muir, 2015).
-You can eat a number of different green rated foods per meal providing you stick to the serving sizes recommended (Muir, 2015).
+When undertaking the elimination phase, Monash University researchers recommend that you avoid the red foods/portion sizes, limit the orange foods/portion sizes, and eat mainly the green rated foods/portion sizes (5).
+You can eat a number of green rated (low FODMAP) foods per meal, however it is important that check the suggested serving sizes, as some foods become high FODMAP in larger serves (5).
 You will find more information on the importance of serving sizes here.
-Your dietitian may also suggest additional foods you need to avoid based on your personal food intolerance history.

 Where do sneaky FODMAPs hide?